 Make sure that you have a unique landing page for each of your brand’s locations or stores.
 This enables each page to be ranked in local search results, resulting in higher rankings for your local pages.

 For example, Whole Foods has a separate landing page for each of their stores and ranks top in the local pack local grocery store searches:

 Below are the search results for “grocery stores in clearwater florida.”

 You should also create country-specific websites and social media handles to post local content for your enterprise.

 For example, Whole Foods has country-specific, as well as city-specific Instagram pages to post local content:

 Image via Instagram

-You can use local search rank checking tools to track your rankings and compare them against your competitors.
+You can use local search rank tracking tools to track your rankings and compare them against your competitors.
+You can even track hyperlocal results using a geolocation rank tracking grid tool.
 Accordingly, you can modify your SEO strategy to get better rankings.

 Image via BrightLocal

 Map listings are also an important component of any brand’s SEO strategy.
 Listing your brand and stores on local map listings can help customers find your stores easily and can improve your rankings in local search results.
 Here are some things you should do: